yschoe/accessibility/README.md

 This is a simple template to make your LaTeX Beamer slides accessible (tagged document structure, etc.)

 You need `lualatex` to compile it.
-You need the latest version of `texlive` (I had to upgrade my Ubuntu distribution to the latest LTS).
+You need the latest version of `texlive` (I had to upgrade my Ubuntu distribution to the latest LTS: 24.04.3).

 ```lualatex beamer.tex```